hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Strange Times -  The Tattoo.md

+---
+description: "This was the fourth \"Strange Times\" story from Strange Worlds."
+---
 This was the fourth "Strange Times" story from [[Shows/Strange Worlds|Strange Worlds]].
 It was improvised on March 30th, 2013.

 ## Episode Summary